wonmaungthein/directory-of-services/script/Doc.md

 # Add latitude and longtude keys to organisation.json

+- We use the file addLatLong.js in our script folder to convert the the return data from data.js to the final JSON format.
 - converToJsonFile function takes data and filename and create a file in json format.
 - `getPostcodes` function takes organisation.json file and returns array of postcodes
 - `getOrgsLatAndLong` function takes array of postcodes and a url of postcodes.io,then make a fetch request for each postcode and returns array of (postcode,lon,lat ) objects.